manomage/digital-marketplace/README.md

-# digital-marketplace
+# Digital Marketplace
  Full Stack NFT Marketplace on Ethereum with Polygon

 A digital marketplace with Polygon, Next.js, Tailwind, Solidity, Hardhat, Ethers.js, and IPFS

-NFT Contract - This contract allows users to mint unique digital assets.

-Marketplace Contract - This contract allows users to put their digital assets for sale on an open market.
+A smart contract that allows users to mint unique digital assets and allows users to put their digital assets for sale on an open market.